sujeevraja/stochastic-flight-scheduler/README.md

 slacks.
 The second stage minimizes excess delay over the OTP limit after offsetting primary delays using the first stage rescheduling.

+## Features

+Given a flight schedule XML file, this solver can be used to:

+- generate random second-stage scenarios and probabilities.
+- run the 2-stage model with Benders and generated scenarios to find an optimal reschedule plan.
+- solve the second stage models sequentially or in parallel.
+- Use full enumeration or column generation with labeling to solve the second stage problems.
+- solve the same problem using a naive MIP that reschedules based on expected values of primary delays.
+- compare the performance of the two models with the original schedule using new random delay scenarios.

 ## Dependencies

 - CPLEX